plentymarkets/terra-components/TC_RELEASE.md

         -   get an invite from a member of Terra.
         -   Log in to npm in your IDEA’s console: `npm login`

--   Please create a new release-tag on [Github](https://github.com/plentymarkets/terra-components/releases)!
+-   Please create a new release tag on [Github](https://github.com/plentymarkets/terra-components/releases)!

 You're done! 🥳